 We started searching for restaurants at Aberdeen Bazar.
 After roaming and hunting for eateries for half an hour.
 Finally:

-We stopped at a North India Restaurant, checked the menu, plus ordered to eat.
+We stopped at a North India Restaurant, checked the menu, and ordered.
 I was so starving when I got back from the Chidiya Tapu.
 I wanted something to go inside my stomach hurridly.

 After an hour,